rela589n/sound/Lake/Signal Flow/Signal Flow.md

 ---
+aliases:
-aliases: Input, Pre EQ, Post EQ, Pre Fader, Post Fader
+  - Input, Pre EQ, Post EQ, Pre Fader, Post Fader
+  - Tap Point
 ---

 Source of the sound sent to the bus might be: